Ladies and Gentlemen:

 Your Company is committed towards Health, Safety, Environment and Social Responsibility.
-During the year 2011-2012, we achieved yet another milestone as the year passed without any environmental incident, no oil spill incident, no fatality nor any lost time incident.
+Our team maintained good HSE record as the year ended without any environmental incident, no oil spill incident, no fatality nor any lost time incident.
 However, we are by no means complacent and continuously striving to enhance our HSE systems, processes and practices.
-Community and social initiatives in areas of our operations continue to be an integral part of our business philosophy.
-Your Company has participated in development and maintenance of rural infrastructure like roads, community center; and plantation and fencing of trees in its areas of operations.

-reached.
-With these guiding words of Swami Vivekananda, I would like to conclude and take the opportunity to thank all our esteemed shareholders for their unwavering support.
-I would, on behalf of the members and the Board, like to express my gratitude for the support and co-operation received from the Ministry of Petroleum & Natural Gas, Directorate General of Hydrocarbons, Ministry of Defence, Government of Gujarat, Government of Tamil Nadu, Government of Assam, Government of Rajasthan, Government of Andhra Pradesh, Consortium Partners, Bankers and EFI.
-I thank all my colleagues on the Board for their constructive inputs and valuable guidance in our endeavours.
+I would, on behalf of the members and the Board, like to express my gratitude for the support and co-operation received from the Ministry of Petroleum & Natural Gas, Directorate General of Hydrocarbons, Ministry of Defence, respective Governments of Gujarat, Tamil Nadu, Assam, Rajasthan, and Andhra Pradesh, Consortium Partners, Bankers and Eni Finance International.
+I thank all my colleagues on the Board for their constructive inputs and valuable guidance.

 Thank you very much,